DinaChatFE/Fullstack-FastApi-Vue/README.md

 - User could register there interested event

 ## Tools
-* Fast API: FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+- **Fast API**: FastAPI is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
-* Vue: is a JavaScript framework used to create user interfaces.
+- **Vue**: is a JavaScript framework used to create user interfaces.
 It is built on top of conventional HTML, CSS, and JavaScript and provides a declarative and component-based programming approach that allows you to rapidly construct basic or sophisticated user interfaces.

 ## Pre requirement